svmiller/eh6127/lab-scripts/ols-diagnostics.md

 than the estimator itself.
 That said, there is reason to believe the standard errors are wrong and this can have important implications for statistical inference you’d like to do.
-No matter, this is a huge assumption about OLS ans violating it ultimately means OLS loses its inferential value.
+No matter, this is a huge assumption about OLS and violating it ultimately means OLS loses its inferential value.
 The data are no longer randomly sampled in that sense.